Information on major trade and industry news including in-depth coverage of companies, products, executives, trends, and other topics.

 Nurture your creative side with 1,000+ video classes in painting, knitting, crafting, sewing & more!

 (Grades 3 and up) Learn about the culture and customs of 200+ countries of the World, the 50 United States, and the Canadian Provinces.
 Includes photos, videos and more.

-(Grades 7 and up) A general reference collection of periodical and digital media content for every range of user, including middle and high school students, college-level researchers, and professional educators full-text magazines, newspapers, books, and transcripts, plus thousands of maps, pictures, weblinks, podcasts and audio/video files.
+(Grades 7 and up) A research collection of periodical and digital media content for middle and high school students, college-level researchers, and professional educators.
+Includes full-text articles, newspapers, books, and transcripts, plus thousands of maps, pictures, weblinks, podcasts and audio/video files.

 A one-stop source for news and periodical articles on a wide range of topics.

 (Grades 3-12) Live Homework Help, Skills Building and Writing Workshops.
-Tutoring services are available everyday from 3 PM to 10 PM.
+Live tutors are available every day from 11:00 am to 10:00 pm.

 Access to scanned images of the U.S. census records, Periodical Source Index (PERSI), Freedman’s Bank Records, the U.S. Serial Set, Revolutionary War records and more!

 Enjoy movies, TV shows, eBooks, comics, music albums, and audiobooks on Hoopla.
 Check out up to 10 items per month.

 A collection of over 50,000 digitized historical images (1870s-1980s) of Tacoma and surrounding areas, scanned from the Tacoma Public Library’s photography collections.
 Detailed captions accompany photos that vividly depict people, events, places, and snapshots of everyday life.